tobac-project/tobac/doc/transform_segmentation.rst

         .. image:: images/sat_radar_combined.png
             :width: 500 px

 To do this, users should first run :doc:`feature_detection_overview` with a dataset that contains latitude and longitude coordinates, such that they appear in the output dataframe from Feature Detection.
 Next, use :func:`tobac.utils.transform_feature_points` to transform the feature dataframe into the new coordinate system.
 Finally, use the output from :func:`tobac.utils.transform_feature_points` to run segmentation with the new data.
+This can be done with both 2D and 3D feature detection and segmentation.